Hamza441/codepath-prework/README.md

 The following **required** functionality is complete:

-* [ x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+* [ ] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
-* [x ] "Start" button toggles between "Start" and "Stop" when clicked.
+* [ ] "Start" button toggles between "Start" and "Stop" when clicked.
-* [ x] Game buttons each light up and play a sound when clicked.
+* [ ] Game buttons each light up and play a sound when clicked.
-* [x ] Computer plays back sequence of clues including sound and visual cue for each button
+* [ ] Computer plays back sequence of clues including sound and visual cue for each button
-* [x ] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+* [ ] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
-* [x ] User wins the game after guessing a complete pattern
+* [ ] User wins the game after guessing a complete pattern
-* [x ] User loses the game after an incorrect guess
+* [ ] User loses the game after an incorrect guess

 The following **optional** features are implemented: